lemonstand/lemonsync-js/docs/index.md

 ### Example `lemonsync.json` configuration

- The LemonSync-js configuration is a JSON file should contain the following:
+ The LemonSync-js configuration is a JSON file that should contain the following:

 ```
 {